SeleniumHQ/selenium-ide/docs/introduction/code-export.md

 Each language and test framework will have its own package containing the code to be exported.
 Each snippet of code maps to a command in Selenium IDE and each of these packages rely on an underlying "core" package which does all of the heavy lifting.

-Here are the steps to create one for a new language or framework within an already established language.
+Here are the steps to create one for a new language or for a new test framework within an already established language.

 ### 1. Create a new package